gastonirby/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React JS is a user interface component library.
+It was built by faceboook to help solve manyu of the problems the facebook team was dealing with.
+React is simple, it is declaratibe and component based.
+We can write in React, using components which are reusable pieces of code rather than re-writing lengthy code.

 1. Describe component state.

+    State is an object that describes and helps declare the current state of a component; it holds information that may change over the lifetime of a component.

 1. Describe props.

+    Props, short for properties, are objects, passed into components as arguments, used as a way of passing value from one component to another.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+    Side effects reach outside of the scope of the current function in which it is being executed and creates a change.
+Side effects can sync state or props by using a dependency array as the second argument of the effect hook.